ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ## Process Memory Overview

-There are a lot of books and articles that describe process memory organization.
-We will consider aspects of this topic that are important for practical purpose to analyze process memory.
+There are a lot of books and articles that describe process memory structure.
+We will consider aspects of this topic that are important for a practical purpose of a process memory analysis.

-First of all, it will be useful to emphasize a difference between executable binary file and launched process.
-We can compare executable file with a bowl.
+First of all, it will be useful to emphasize a difference between an executable binary file and a launched process.
+We can compare an executable file with a bowl.
 Data can be compared with liquid.
-The bowl defines future form of liquid that will be poured inside it.
-Executable file contains algorithms to process data and description of ways to interpret them.
-This description of data interpretation is represented by encoded rules of [**type system**](https://en.wikipedia.org/wiki/Type_system).
+The bowl defines the future form of liquid that will be poured into it.
+The executable file contains algorithms to process data and description of ways to interpret them.
+This description of a data interpretation is represented by encoded rules of the [**type system**](https://en.wikipedia.org/wiki/Type_system).

-When executable file is launched, liquid starts to pour into a bowl.
+When the executable file is launched, the liquid starts to pour into a bowl.
 The first step is OS loads the file into memory.
-Then OS manages execution of [**machine code**](https://en.wikipedia.org/wiki/Machine_code) of the loaded file.
-Typical results of this execution is manipulation with memory where application data is stored.
-There are three common types of memory operations: allocation, modification and deallocation.
+Then OS manages execution of a [**machine code**](https://en.wikipedia.org/wiki/Machine_code) of the loaded file.
+Typical results of this execution are manipulation with memory where application data is stored.
+There are three common types of memory operations: allocation, modification, and deallocation.
 It means that you can get information of a game state in the [**run-time**](https://en.wikipedia.org/wiki/Run_time_%28program_lifecycle_phase%29) only when actual operations with data happen.

 This is a scheme with components of a typical Windows process: